 There were 265 usable responses to the survey.
 All usable responses had completed an undergraduate degree in music and had full-time work as either a professional musician (performance, composition, private teaching, engineering, etc.,) a classroom music teacher, a non-music related field, or were unemployed.
 For the purposes of this survey, I considered a full-time career to be 80% of income to be in the area of the career.

 Out of 265, 41.37% worked as full-time musicians, 22.89% worked as full-time classroom music teachers, 29.32% work in non-music-related fields, and 6.43% were unemployed (about two percent higher than the US unemployment rate.)

-I consider a strong indicator for a factor to be 125% over the baseline.
-A low indicator is less than 75% below the baseline.
+I consider a strong indicator for a factor to be 125% of the baseline or above.
+A low indicator is less than 75% of baseline.
 I threw out data from variables with less than 20 responses.